|Ireland became a member of the European Union on January 1st, 1973 following a referendum in which 83% of voters supported the move.

 Back then it was called the European Economic Community (EEC) and most of Ireland’s current population won’t remember the historic event for good reason – they hadn’t been born yet!

-That’s why it’s important to reflect on Ireland’s EU membership and the many positive impacts it has had, and is still having, on the country.
+That’s why it’s important to reflect on Ireland’s EU membership and the many positive impacts it has had, and continues to have, on the country.

 Joining the EU is undoubtedly the most significant step the country has taken on its journey as an independent nation.
 Almost every aspect of Irish life has improved, from how we work, travel and shop to the quality of our environment, our opportunities for learning and the way our businesses buy and sell their goods and services.